lisamurphy788/Mario-Memory-game/TESTING.md

  At first i recieved over 23 warnings and one unused variable due to esversion 6 and using arrow functions.
 I fixed 22 of the warnings by adding  /*jshint esversion: 6 */ to the top of the code this instucts JSHint to ignore these.
 So then i was left with one warning and one unused variable.

+ Click [Here](/assets/images/JSHint.png) to view results.

+ **Lighthouse** - The lighthouse report was created using chrome dev tools on my laptop.

- Click [Here](/workspace/Mario-Memory-game/assets/images/JSHint.png) to view results.
+ Click [Here](/assets/images/lighthouse.png) to view the results.

  ## Functionality
 1. As a user of the game i should be able to see the rules of the game. - The user is able to click on the rules button to view the game rules - Passed